HornScrub/HS_AdventureGameDeluxe/README.md

 # 🗡️ HS_AdventureGameDeluxe 🛡️

 I want to make an Python adventure game that combines realtime movement with turn based combat.
-You explore rooms, collect items, fight enemies, and attempt to escape the level.
-I'm using this to relearn my Python fundamentals, and crying the whole time!
+You explore rooms, collect items, fight enemies, and attempt to escape the level (or at least I hope you can do all that).
+I'm using this to relearn my Python fundamentals, cataloguing my growth, and crying the whole time!

 ## Technologies Used
 - 🐍 **Python**